puzzle/pitc-revealjs-theme/README.md

     ...
     "scripts": {
-        "test": "echo \"Error: no test specified\" && exit 1", "reveal-md": "reveal-md demo.md --theme https://rawgit.com/puzzle/pitc-revealjs-theme/master/theme/puzzle.css"
+        "test": "echo \"Error: no test specified\" && exit 1", "reveal-md": "reveal-md demo.md --theme https://rawgit.com/puzzle/pitc-revealjs-theme/1.0.0/theme/puzzle.css"
     },
     ...
     ```
 3. Open the presentation: `npm run reveal-md`

 You may also use `--theme puzzle` if you copy the theme directory into your project.
-More information at: https://github.com/webpro/reveal-md
+More information: https://github.com/webpro/reveal-md

+The releases use Semantic Versioning.
+More information: http://semver.org/

 ## Styles
 There are multiple styles that you can use: